Freedom from the Search

 I live and work in Sydney, Australia with my partner Dr Jesse Shore.
 Together we have created Sweet+Shore, our art/science collaboration.
 The images on these pages are Sweet+Shore artworks.
 I am also an exhibiting solo artist under the name of Anne Penman Sweet and I am represented by Rebecca Hossack Gallery, London.
 Please note that I am not a spiritual teacher and am unable to offer ongoing support and advice.
 I'm happy to take questions from genuine and sincere seekers.

 I am a member of the Association for Spiritual Integrity

-I am not affiliated with any teacher, organisation or belief system, and do not receive any benefit,
+I am not affiliated with any teacher, tradition, organisation or belief system, and do not receive any benefit,

 financial or otherwise from presenting their work here.
 If you have recommendations or suggestions for inclusions to the site and you would like me to consider them, please get in touch via the Contact Page.
 My spiritual life and understanding have been greatly enhanced from exposure to the teachers, methods and traditions featured here, but I urge everyone to do their own research and investigation.

 Teachers and organisations can evolve or devolve over time and it is up to each of us to always be responsible for ourselves.